 Another difference is that shamanism is a catchall term derived from the Ural-Altaic peoples’ word for a priest.
 Now, independent of faith, it’s most commonly used to designate all practitioners who use a certain manner of dealing with the spirit realm.

-Whereas, druidism is considered a spiritual and religious practice primarily performed by the ancient Celtic people.
+Druidism is considered a spiritual and religious practice primarily performed by the ancient Celtic people.
 This means shamanism and druidism aren’t completely separate.
 Some people following shamanic methods can be druids as well.
-And some people performing druidism practice and ceremonies can have a shamanic approach as well.
+Some people performing druidism practices and ceremonies can also have a shamanic approach.